This article is part of a comprehensive article series aimed at helping small businesses grow online with the WordPress CMS.

-WordPress is so popular, that trying to keep up with the latest statistics on WordPress is difficult because the numbers change so often.
+WordPress is so popular, that keeping up with statistics on WordPress is difficult because the information changes so often.

-For example, at the time this article was written, here is the current number of downloads of the latest WordPress version …
+For example, at the time this post was written, here is the number of downloads of the latest WordPress version …

-Note: The above numbers represents only the most recently released version of WordPress.
-Less than half of all current users upgrade their WP installations to the latest release …
+Note: The above figure represents only the most recent version of WordPress.
+Less than half of all current users have upgraded their WP installations to the latest version …

-As this article was being written, the number of downloads had already grown.
-If you were to click on the link above and visit the WordPress download counter site, you will no doubt see a significantly higher number of downloads … perhaps even a newer version, as the WordPress community continually updates the software to fix security issues and bugs, and add improved or new features.
+As this article was being written, the number of downloads was already increasing.
+If you click on the link above and visit the WordPress download counter site, you will see a much higher figure … perhaps even a newer version, as the WordPress community continually updates the software to fix security issues and bugs, and add improved or new features.

-Speaking of updates, WordPress has made available over 100 new software updates in its first 11 years of existence …
+Regarding updates, WordPress has made available to users over 100 new software updates in its first 11 years of existence …

-(Over one hundred new versions of WordPress have been made available in its first 11 years)
+(Over 100 new versions of WordPress have been released in its first 11 years)

-WordPress currently releases a new updated version every 3-4 months or so …
+WordPress currently releases a new update every 3-4 months …

 (WordPress regularly releases new software updates named after famous Jazz musicians)